 This post may contain affiliate links.
 Read my disclosure policy.

 This easy Chili Lime Steak Bites recipe packs plenty of spicy and zesty flavor into tender pieces of sirloin steak.
-With only a handful of ingredients and in less than fifteen minutes, you can have a gluten free appetizer or a quick and easy dinner with an irresistible flavor that is a fiesta for your taste buds.
+With only a handful of ingredients and in less than fifteen minutes, you can have an irresistible gluten free appetizer or quick and easy dinner that is a fiesta for your taste buds.

 The top sirloin is a lean and affordable cut of beef.
 But it is extremely flavorful and juicy.
 It is perfect for a recipe like this because since it does not have a high fat content, the quick cooking time ensures it retains its moisture and does not dry out.